Learning Transfer Operators by Kernel Density Estimation: Theory of Density Estimation

 \section{Theory of Density Estimation}

-As we have argued in the previous section, the problem of estimation of an Ulam-Galerkin estimator of the Frobenius-Perron operator is equivalent to the Bayes computation of the conditional density $ p_{X'|X}(x'|x) $, derived by histogram estimators of the joint and marginal densities, $ p_{X'X}(x',x),$ $p_X(x),$ respectively.
-Therefore in this section, we review what is classical theory from the statistics of density estimation, found in many excellent textbooks, such as \cite{silverman_1999,scott_2015}.
-First we will review some details of histogram estimators, considering the central issues bias, variance and choice of bandwidth.
-Then in the subsequent subsection, we will re-cast the problem as one of kernel density estimation (KDE), for which those same three issues, bias, variance and bandwidth, suggest some advantages for KDE.
+As we have argued in the previous section, the problem of estimation of a Ulam-Galerkin estimator of the Frobenius-Perron operator is equivalent to the Bayes computation of the conditional density $\rho_{X'|X}(x'|x) $, derived by histogram estimators of the joint and marginal densities, $\rho_{X'X}(x',x),\ $ $\rho_X(x),$ respectively.
+Therefore in this section, we review what is a classical theory from the statistics of density estimation, found in many excellent textbooks, such as \cite{silverman_1999,scott_2015}.
+First, we will review some details of histogram estimators, considering the central issues \gls{bias}, variance, and choice of bandwidth.
+Then in the subsequent subsection, we will re-cast the problem as one of the \gls{kde}, for which those same three issues, \gls{bias}, variance, and bandwidth, suggest some advantages relative to histogram estimation.

+\cref{fig6} presents a motivating example for the subsequent discussion, utilizing data derived from the chi-square distribution with 20 degrees of freedom.
+In this article, we employ numerical calculations using MATLAB's built-in functions, specifically ``ksdensity" for \gls{kde} and ``histogram" for \gls{hde}.
+The default bandwidth of the ``ksdensity" function is optimized for estimating assuming a Gaussian Kernel\cite{MATLAB:2022}.

+The top row of \cref{fig6} compares the \gls{kde} of the data with the true probability density function (represented by the red curve in the plots).
+The top-left figure illustrates the estimated density using the default bandwidth from "ksdensity", while the top-right figure showcases the variations in the estimated density with different bandwidth selections for the \gls{kde} method.
+The bottom row of \cref{fig6} contrasts the estimated density using \gls{hde} with a bin size of $K=10$ (left) versus $K=20$ (right).
+It is important to note that reducing the bandwidth or increasing the bin size does not necessarily result in more accurate estimation.
+There exists an optimal bandwidth or bin size for these methods, dependent on the number of data points and the characteristics of the density function.
+This section delves into the mathematical intricacies of these estimation methods by investigating the mean squared error (\gls{mse}).